twinfoundation/nft/packages/nft-models/docs/reference/interfaces/INftUpdateRequest.md

 > **pathParams**: `object`

-The data to be used in the transfer.
+The data to be used in the update.

 #### id